 When it comes to preparing beef tenderloin, it is best to keep it simple and let the natural flavor of the meat shine through.
 It is a lean cut, so it is important to avoid overcooking it, which can result in a dry and tough final product.
 It is recommended to cook a beef tenderloin to a medium-rare temperature, which is between 130°F and 135°F.

-During Purchase beef tenderloin, look for a cut that is well-marbled and has a nice, even shape.
+When you purchase beef tenderloin, look for a cut that is well-marbled and has a nice, even shape.
 This will ensure that it cooks evenly and remains juicy and tender throughout the cooking process.
 Before cooking, it is important to trim any excess fat and silver skin, which can affect the taste and texture of the final dish.

 Overview: Smoked Beef Tenderloin